$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

-\textbf{Notation and conventions.} Every fs log scheme in this paper has a Zariski log structure.
+Every fs log scheme in this paper has a Zariski log structure unless otherwise stated.
+As in \cite{logDM}, this is no loss of generality for log motives thanks to Niziol's result \cite[Theorem 5.10]{Niz}: If $X$ is an fs log scheme with an \'etale log structure, then there exists a log blow-up $Y\to X$ such that $Y$ has a Zariski log structure.

 Our standard reference for notation and terminology in log geometry is Ogus's book \cite{Ogu}.
+An fs log scheme $X$ is quasi-compact, finite dimensional, or noetherian if $\ul{X}$ is so.
+A morphism of fs log schemes $f$ is separated or proper if $\ul{f}$ is so.
 We employ the following notation throughout the paper.